Tshoane/alx-zero_day/README.md

 My first readme
-This file was updated on github
+this file was updated on github